13 Nicknames for Alaska and the Reasons for Them

 Russian America

-Russian America may not be a common nickname today, but it was once an official term used to refer to Alaska.
-It references Russia's North American colonies, which included the entire Alaskan territory.
-After the US purchased this land in 1867, the moniker largely fell out of use.
+"Russian America" may not be a common nickname today, but it was once the official name for Alaska during the period of Russian colonial rule.
+This term referred to Russia's North American territories, which included the entire Alaskan region.

 Up Over

-A river between forested mountains and plains
+A river between green forested snow-capped mountains and plains

-The name Alaska was derived from the Aleut word Alaxsxaq which means Mainland
+The name "Alaska" was derived from the Aleut word "Alaxsxaq," which means "mainland"

 The Mainland